Late Spring Musky Fishing—The Giants Wake Up

 April 4, 2022

-The Musky fishing season in Wisconsin begins in May.
+The musky fishing season in Wisconsin begins in May.
 In the southern part of the Wisconsin, the musky season opens with the regular spring gamefish opener, which is the first Saturday in May.
-In the northern half of the state, the season begins on the Saturday nearest Memorial Day.
-The dividing line between North and South is Highway 10.
+In the northern half of the state–including in Boulder Junction and Vilas County—the season begins on the Saturday nearest Memorial Day.
+The dividing line between the north and south regions is U.S. Highway 10.

 Another good spring bait is the “crankbait.”
 Musky crankbaits are minnow-shaped and made of either wood or plastic.
 They have a metal or plastic lip on the front end of them that causes them to wobble and dive as they are retrieved.
 Generally, the longer the lip on the crankbait, the deeper the bait will dive.

 During the spring, you should fish crankbaits slow and steady.
 You want the bait to be easy for the musky to get a good look at it.
 Some variation in retrieval speed can help induce a strike.
 As the water warms in northern Wisconsin’s lakes in the late spring, you can increase the speed of your retrieve and add more pauses and accelerations.
 The crankbaits you use in the spring should be relatively small, from six to nine inches.
 Like the bucktail, the crankbait is a good lure for the beginning musky angler.

 The best rods for casting light bucktails and crankbaits are seven-and-a-half- to eight-foot rods with medium/heavy action.
 The longer rods give you some extra leverage when casting and are comfortable to fish with.

 Good luck to all you musky fisherman this spring!

 Got great musky fishing photos?
 Send them to the Chamber of Commerce at [email protected].